University Website Requirements

 - Provide critical information in a format that does not require a plug-in (third-party software) for viewing.

-- Provide tags containing alternative text for all of your site graphics and photos.
+- Provide tags containing alternative text for all of your site graphics and photos (part of the University's accessibility standards and guidelines).

 - Be sure to have permission to post each photo or other visual elements before loading them on your site.
 If you are not sure about the copyright issues for a specific image, do not use it.